Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Methods

-\paragraph{Reward Function} In our previous research~\cite{yan2021courteous}, we introduced a centralized controller to manage intersections in environments with both AVs and HVs.
-We realized the controller using a dedicated reward function to balance the interests of individual vehicles against the broader objective of improving overall traffic flow.
+In our previous research~\cite{yan2021courteous}, we introduced a centralized controller to manage intersections of mixed traffic with AVs and HVs.
+The controller used a dedicated reward function to balance the interests of individual vehicles against the broader objective of improving overall traffic flow.
 This paper adopts the same throughput-based reward-shaping strategy to consider both fairness (equity) and operational efficiency in traffic management:

 where $\eta_a$ and $\eta_b$ are the linear equity factors, $\tau_i$ is the travel time of the $i\mathrm{th}$ released vehicle in time step $t$, and $N^{\text{TP}}_t$ represents the number of released vehicles in time step $t$.